Burr–Hamilton duel: Background

 The duel was the final skirmish of a long conflict between Democratic-Republicans and Federalists.
-The conflict began in 1791 when Burr won a United States Senate seat from Philip Schuyler, Hamilton's father-in-law, who would have supported Federalist policies (Hamilton was the Secretary of the Treasury at the time).
-The Electoral College then deadlocked in the election of 1800, during which Hamilton's maneuvering in the House of Representatives caused Thomas Jefferson to be named president and Burr vice president.
-At the time, the most votes resulted in an election win, while second place received the vice presidency.
-There were only proto-political parties at the time, as disdainfully noted in President Washington's Farewell Address, and no shared tickets.
+The conflict began in 1791 when Burr won a United States Senate seat from Philip Schuyler, Hamilton's father-in-law, who would have supported Federalist policies.
+Hamilton was the U.S. Secretary of the Treasury at the time.
+The Electoral College then deadlocked in the 1800 presidential election, during which Hamilton's maneuvering in the U.S. House of Representatives played a factor in Thomas Jefferson's winning the presidency over Burr.
+At the time, the candidate who received the most votes was elected president while the candidate with the second most votes became vice president.
+There were only proto-political parties at the time, as President Washington had lamented in his farewell address in 1796, and joint tickets had not yet become a feature of elections as they are currently.

 Hamilton's animosity toward Burr was severe and well-documented in personal letters to his friend and compatriot James McHenry.
-The following quotation from one of these letters on January 4, 1801, exemplifies his bitterness:
+In a January 4, 1801, letter to McHenry, Hamilton wrote: